blockbridge/blockbridge-kb/guide/kubernetes/index.md

     EOF
 ```

-Verify that the content look correct.
+Verify that its contents are correct.

 ```
     $ cat secret.yml